saltstack/salt/doc/topics/tutorials/walkthrough.rst

 ~~~~~~

 Salt uses a system called `Grains` to build up static data about minions.
 This
-data includes information about the operating system that is running, cpu
+data includes information about the operating system that is running, CPU
 architecture and many more.
 The grains system is used throughout Salt to
 deliver platform data to many components and to users.